camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 The workflow engine is a remote system for your applications, just like a database.
 Your application connects with Zeebe via remote protocols, [gRPC](https://grpc.io/) to be precise, which is typically hidden from you, like when using a database driver based on ODBC or JDBC.

-With Camunda Cloud and the Zeebe workflow engine, there are two basic options:
+With Camunda Platform 8 and the Zeebe workflow engine, there are two basic options:

 1. Write some **programming code** that typically leverages the client library for the programming language of your choice.
 2. Use some **existing connector** which just needs a configuration.